bglamadrid/bglamadrid/README.md

 Call me Benjamin, I'm a former IT/ETL consultant.

 Today I develop stuff for the web 💻💖
 I learn many things in hopes to eventually just develop many more 🦧!
-If that sounds crazy, it's because it probably is.
-[Just tell them that it's Human Nature](https://www.youtube.com/watch?v=ElN_4vUvTPs).
+Does that sounds crazy?
+Well perhaps I am crazy!

 I'm CTO of a tiny marketing/software consultancy company based in Chile.